Ed94/VEFontCache-Odin/Readme.md

 Currently, the scripts provided & the library itself were developed & tested on Windows.
 There are bash scripts for building on Linux (they build on WSL but need additional testing).

-The library depends on harfbuzz & stb_truetype to build.
+The library depends on harfbuzz & stb_truetype to build (a custom stb_truetype package is provided in [thirdparty](./thirdparty/stb/)).
 Note: harfbuzz could technically be removed if the user removes their definitions, however this hasn't been made into a conditional compilation option yet.

 **NOTICE: All library dependency packages are in the "thirdparty" collection of this repository.
-For their codebase, the user soley has to modify that collection specification for where they would like to put these external vendor package not provided by the offical Odin vendor collections.**
+For their codebase, the user soley has to modify that collection specification for where they would like to put these packages.**

 ## Gallery